 Welcome to the Canadian National Negotiation Competition

-In light of the COVID-19 pandemic, the Organizing Committee of the Canadian National Negotiation Competition is planning to hold the competition this year remotely via video-conference.
-The planned dates are February 26th and 27th, 2021.
+In light of the COVID-19 pandemic, the Organizing Committee of the Canadian National Negotiation Competition plans to hold the competition this year in a virtual format.
+The planned dates are 26–28 February 2021.
 Additional information will follow in due course.

 ABOUT THE COMPETITION